Norman Bassette: International career

 Bassette received his first call to the Belgium under-18 team on 23 August 2021, playing the two games against Norway and Sweden as a starter in early September.

 Bassette made his debut for the Belgium national team on 17 November 2024 in a Nations League game against Israel at the Bozsik Aréna in Hungary.
 He substituted Arne Engels in added time, as Israel won 1–0.

 Style of play

-Bassette mainly plays as a centre-forward and was a very prolific goal-scorer for Caen's youth teams, where he was compared to his young teammate Andréas Hountondji.
+Bassette mainly plays as a centre-forward and was compared to his young teammate Andréas Hountondji at Caens when representing their youth teams.